 2.1.1.
 General.
-The Director of Engineering shall prepare a report documenting in writing that for a specific construction project; (i) a Design-Build or Construction Management contract is more advantageous than a competitive sealed bid construction contract; (ii) why there is a benefit to HRSD by using a Design-Build or Construction Management contract; and (iii) why competitive sealed bidding is not practical or fiscally advantageous; and (iv) these justifications shall be stated in the Request for Qualifications.
-This report shall be submitted to the General Manager for approval.
+The Chief Engineer shall prepare a report documenting in writing that for a specific construction project; (i) a Design-Build or Construction Management contract is more advantageous than a competitive sealed bid construction contract; (ii) why there is a benefit to HRSD by using a Design-Build or Construction Management contract; and (iii) why competitive sealed bidding is not practical or fiscally advantageous; and (iv) these justifications shall be stated in the Request for Qualifications.
+This report shall be submitted to the General Manager/Chief Executive Officer for approval.

+Adopted: December 16, 2014

+Revised: June 25, 2024

-Revised: July 27, 2020 Adopted: December 16, 2014 Effective: August 1, 2020 Page 2 of 9
+Page 2 of 9

 - 2.1.2.
 Design-Build construction projects involve retaining a party that provides both professional design and construction services.
 Construction Management projects involve retaining a firm to coordinate and administer contracts for construction services and may also include, if provided in the contract, the direct furnishing of construction services.
 Design-Build services shall be procured using a two-step competitive negotiation process which shall consider both technical capabilities and price for the services required for the project.
 Construction Management services shall be awarded and initiated no later than the completion of the Schematic Phase of design. - 2.1.3.
 Design-Build and Construction Management Firms.
 The Director of Engineering shall obtain qualified Design-Build and Construction Management firms to provide needed services.
 A list of firms shall be accumulated through solicitation and other methods.
-The list of firms shall include small, women-owned, minority-owned or service disabled veteranowned businesses - 2.1.4.
+The list of firms shall include small, women-owned, minority-owned or service-disabled veteran-owned businesses - 2.1.4.
 Request for Qualification (RFQ).
-A RFQ shall be prepared for each project and approved by the Director of Engineering.
+A RFQ shall be prepared for each project and approved by the Chief Engineer.
 The RFQ shall state the criteria and goals of the project, the time and place for receipt of qualifications, the factors to be used in evaluating qualifications, the contractual terms and conditions, any unique capabilities or qualifications required of the proposer and any project specific requirements for the particular project.
-The RFQ shall normally consist of the following sections unless modified by the Director of Engineering:
+The RFQ shall normally consist of the following sections unless modified by the Chief Engineer: